ivadomed/ivadomed/docs/source/technical_features.md

 ![Figure Uncertainty](https://github.com/neuropoly/ivado-medical-imaging/raw/master/images/uncertainty_measures.png)

-## Two steps training scheme with class sampling
+## Two-step training scheme with class sampling
 Class sampling, coupled with a transfer learning strategy, can mitigate class imbalance issues, while addressing the limitations of classical under-sampling (risk of loss of information) or over-sampling (risk of overfitting) approaches.